AshkanGanj/Pneumonia-Detection-X-Ray-CNN/README.md

 # Pneumonia-Detection-X-Ray-CNN

+In this project, I am going to create a conventional network for classifying x-ray images as normal or pneumonia.

 ## Introduction for dataset

 The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).